Canon Camera Nationals (New England Region SCCA National)

 - Brabham BT29 (Carl Whitney): Allan Lader had raced as part of the Fred Opert team during the latter half of 1970 but in 1971 he returned to running his own car with Pacifico Inc backing.
 He again raced a Brabham BT29, his third, and continued his run of excellent results by winning the opening two rounds of the Pro series from pole.
 At the third round, at Mexico City, he crashed heavily and the BT29 was wrecked.
 Lader quickly bought a new Brabham BT35 and the wrecked BT29 frame went via Opert to Carl Whitney and some components from it were salvaged to be used on the Formula C BT29 that he built up for the 1972 season.
 The remains of the wreck were sold (with another wreck) to Ken Duclos to help keep his FB BT29 running.
 Marty Handshy (Ridgefield, CT) then bought both sets of remains from Duclos.
 It is unclear how this car was identified as BT29-46 but a reproduction plate was created at the time of the restoration when the frame was reconstructed by Lime Rock Motors in 1999.
 He retained the car until some time between 2004 and 2007 when it was sold to Shelby Mershon (Springfield OH).

 - Chevron B29 [29-75-21] (Lyle Heck): New to Bobby Brown (Hicksville, NY) who took delivery in England.
 Raced by David Morgan in two early British Formula Atlantic races, entered by Roger Chalk Racing, before being shipped to the US.
 Raced by Brown in the Players Canadian Formula Atlantic series in 1975, entered by B&B Racing.
 Unseen in early 1976, then sold to Lyle Heck (Reading, PA) and raced in NEDiv SCCA Nationals.
 Retained by Heck for 1977 and 1978, and presumably the Chevron he raced at Summit Point in May 1979.
 Then to Mike Rand (Amherst, Mass) for NEDiv SCCA events in 1979, then to Nolan 'Lanny' Drevitch (Milton, MA) and Nick Leonard.
 Devitch was a member of the SCCA's New England Region, and scored one point in SCCA Nationals in 1980 in this car.
 It was then advertised by Leonard (Pipe Creek, TX) in early 1982, noting that the car was in New York.
-Then to Chris Perotti, and with Tony Carpanzano by 1988.
+Then to Chris Perrotti (New Rochelle, NY), and fitted with a Chevrolet V6 engine for the RCCA Formula American class, but Perrotti found he had litle competition.
+By 1988, the car was with Tony Carpanzano (New Milford, CT), who restored it to Atlantic specification.
 Sold to Paul Lasko (Las Vegas, NV) in 2006.

 - Brabham BT21B (Larry Snover): Laurence R. Snover (Hingham, Mass) acquired a Brabham BT21B for Formula C in 1972.
 After a first outing in a Drivers School at Lime Rock in September 1972, he next raced it a couple of SCCA Nationals about a year later, when the car had a Cosworth SCA engine.
 Snover had previously raced with Pennsylvania Hillclimb Association.
 He then raced the car regularly in SCCA Nationals in 1974, 1975 and 1976, during which time he moved to Lansdale, PA.
 He then bought a newer Brabham BT40 for 1977, and the subsequent history of the BT21B is unknown.